-Introduces the profession of athletic training and the basic principles of preventative care commonly used in the profession.
+This course presents an introduction to the profession of athletic training and to the basic principles of preventative care commonly used in the profession.
 Topics will include athletic training facility organization and procedures; protective sports equipment; construction of protective devices; and application of protective taping, braces, wrapping, and protective pads.
 Areas to be studied include the role of the athletic trainer in sports medicine, mechanisms of athletic injuries, tissue response to injury, blood-borne pathogens, introductory techniques of the assessment and evaluation of athletic injuries and emergency procedures.